pen-lang/pen/doc/src/advanced-features/writing-system-packages.md

 ### Providing system functions and types

 System packages are the only places where you can define functions that have side effects.
-Because they provide those system functions, applications can perform side effects, such as:
+Thanks to sytem packages, applications can perform effects to interact with the world, such as:

+- Console input/output
-- I/O (console output, file system operations, etc.)
+- File system operations
+- Networking
 - Random number generation
-- Concurrent/parallel computation

-#### Conventions

-**System packages should never expose side effects directly through their functions**; all exported functions of their APIs must be pure.
-Instead, every system package should provide (usually) one _context_ type on which those functions depend to make side effects.
+Note that **system packages should never expose side effects directly through their functions**; all exported functions of their APIs must be purely functional.
+Instead, you need to pass a `Context` type to every effectful function for them to make side effects.
 Then, actual context values of the type are injected into entry points of applications: the `main` functions.

 For example, a system package for command line applications should have the following types and functions: